espruino/EspruinoDocs/boards/Thingy52.md

 // This can play up to 3 sounds at a time (assuming ~4000 samples per second) Thingy.sound = function(waveform, pitch, callback) { ... }

-// Record audio for the given number of samples, at 8192kHz 8 bit.
+// Record audio for the given number of samples, at 8192 Hz 8 bit.
 // This can then be fed into Thingy.sound(waveform, 8192).
-RAM is scarce, so realistically 1 sec is a maximum. exports.record = function(samples, callback)
+RAM is scarce, so realistically 1 sec is a maximum.
+Thingy.record = function(samples, callback)
 ```

 You can also enable the graphical editor blocks for Thingy:52 in the Web IDE